Learn the case interview basics, practice with 200+ cases, and benefit from extensive test materials, and interactive self-study tools.

 Structure of a Case Interview

 A case interview is a 30-minute simulation of a typical business project that consultants may have worked on.
-Cases provide a real example of an on-job experience and the assumption is that if a candidate is successfully able to tackle a case interview, they are more likely to be a successful management consultant.
+Cases provide a real example of an on-the-job experience and the assumption is that if a candidate is successfully able to tackle a case interview, he or she is also more likely to be a successful management consultant.

-Many companies review and standardize their consulting cases prior to a real interview to ensure that the case is neither too difficult or too easy.
-Companies also ensure that a variety of skills are tested during the case interviews.
+Many companies review and standardize their consulting cases prior to a real interview to ensure that the case is neither too difficult nor too easy.
+Companies also ensure that a variety of skills are tested during the interviews.

 The Typical Flow of a Case Interview